 The scoring criteria are included in the RFP.
 Additionally, proposals will be evaluated on how well they describe: the processes for engaging members of MeHAF’s priority population; the processes for engaging new and different sectors and organizations; the capacity, willingness, and strategic approach proposed to carry out the work outlined in the RFP; and the demonstrated commitment to a collective/collaborative approach to health improvement.

 If you have applied for a MeHAF grant in the past, you have a MeHAF grantee portal account.
 If you think that you or someone else in your organization has already created an account, even if it is for a different project, please do not create a new account.
-Contact Cathy Luce, Director of Grants Management at email@example.com or Holly Merrithew, Program Assistant at firstname.lastname@example.org and we will verify your organization’s application history and ensure that you have updated login credentials
+Contact Grants Associate Holly Irish to verify your organization’s application history and ensure that you have updated login credentials

-You can access your application by logging in to MeHAF’s online grant portal by clicking on the orange Login button on the Manage Your Grant or Reports + Forms pages.
-You can also copy and paste the link https://www.grantinterface.com/mehaf/common/logon.aspx into your web browser's address bar.
+You can access your application by logging in to MeHAF’s online grant portal by clicking the green Manage Your Grant button on the top of any MeHAF website page.
+We also suggest bookmarking the site for easy access.
 Make certain you are logging into the online grant portal using the logon credentials you used when setting up your account.
-You can watch a help video on creating an account in Foundant GLM (MeHAF’s online grant portal) on the Help Videos page on our web site at www.mehaf.org/grants-center/help-videos.
+You can watch a help video on creating an account in Foundant GLM (MeHAF’s online grant portal) on the Help Videos page on our web site.
+You can also contact Grants Associate Holly Irish for further questions.

-After hitting the "Submit" button, you will receive a confirmation email message.
-If you do not receive the email confirmation, please contact Cathy Luce or Holly Merrithew.
-Please note that our confirmation emails are sometimes routed as spam by recipients' email systems.
+After hitting the “Submit” button, you will receive a confirmation email message.
+If you do not receive the email confirmation, please contact Grants Associate Holly Irish.
+Please note that our confirmation emails are sometimes routed as spam by recipients’ email systems.
 Please check your spam folder.